-Depending on the specification of your caravan, the Truma CP-Plus controller may be fitted to control the operation of the Truma Combi appliance.
+The Truma CP-Plus controller is fitted to control the operation of the Truma Combi appliance.

 Safety instructions

 - The device may only be operated if it is in perfect working order. - Arrange for malfunctions to be rectified immediately.
 Only rectify malfunctions yourself, if the remedy is outlined in the troubleshooting information in these Operating Instructions. - Do not repair or modify the device! - Only allow the manufacturer or its customer service to repair a faulty device.